-Our director and chief pilot, Kiff Saunders, is a delegate of CASA and is responsible for the issuing of commercial balloon pilot licenses in Australia.
+Our Director, Kiff Saunders is a delegate of CASA and is responsible for the issuing of commercial balloon pilot licenses in Australia.
 He is highly regarded within the industry and holds the highest possible qualifications in ballooning.
-He has also been inducted into the Australian Ballooning Federation (ABF) Hall of Fame.
+He has also been inducted into the Australian Ballooning Federation Hall of Fame.

 Global Ballooning Australia maintains close links with international and national ballooning affiliated governing bodies.
 We are constantly discussing and updating our practices to reflect the best outcome for safe operations.